andyfitzsuse/andyfitz.github.io/posts/generative-design.md

 function drawCircles() {
   // how many circles to draw
-  //I started with 8 but now I think 15 is the magic number for (i = 0; i < 15; i++) {
+  // I started with 8 but now I think 15 is the magic number for (i = 0; i < 15; i++) {

-    // because circle isnt a html element I needto specify the namespace circle = document.createElementNS("http://www.w3.org/2000/svg", "circle");
+    // because circle isnt a html element I need to specify the SVG namespace circle = document.createElementNS("http://www.w3.org/2000/svg", "circle");

     // maximum 14, minimum 2 and in increments of 2